 That night, the two Plat City heroes traveled to their base of operations to link up with their partner Kwame Archer (aka Black Jag) who was attending to another situation that had recently arisen.
 Jag was working with the super-soldier Lt.
-Rashard Bonds and the psionic Nigerian teenager Chineke to help ex-soldier Gary Allen – who had become “The Sentinel” after volunteering for an experimental procedure at Universal Intelligence that transformed him into a remote control super soldier.
-That control had been causing him to take some very violent actions and now the heroes were attempting to use Chineke’s telepathic abilities to break hold.
+Rashard Bonds and the psionic Nigerian teenager Chineke, to help ex-soldier Gary Allen – who had become “The Sentinel” after volunteering for an experimental procedure at Universal Intelligence, which transformed him into a remote-control super soldier.
+That control had been causing him to take some very violent actions, and now the heroes were attempting to use Chineke’s telepathic abilities to break hold.

-Night Bird and Metro were a little late arriving at the base, for enroute they had been kidnapped by the teleporting book ninja Cliché and taken to the Grand Library of Sir Vellichor, who forced them to survive one of his magical books.
-They had successfully navigated the challenge and were back in the real world just hours later, but Sir Vellichor’s actions were a violation of an agreement the he had with the US Government.
+Night Bird and Metro were a little late arriving at the base, for en route they had been kidnapped by the teleporting book ninja Cliché, and taken to the Grand Library of Sir Vellichor, who forced them to survive one of his magical books.
+They had successfully navigated the challenge, and were back in the real world just hours later, but Sir Vellichor’s actions were a violation of an agreement he had with the US government.
 Night Bird and Metro recounted this story to Lt.
-Rashard Bonds, who made a mental note to pay a visit to the Library as soon as the opportunity presented itself.
+Rashard Bonds, who made a mental note to pay a visit to the Library, as soon as the opportunity presented itself.

 As Chineke telepathically worked with a sedated Gary Allen, Night Bird and Metro also told Jag and Lou about their conversation with Tamara Bland.
 After hearing the charges against Frequency, Bonds immediately said he knew just what to do.
 So, he stepped away for a second and picked up the phone to call his mentor and father figure, General Hank Garrison.

-The Knights inquired who Lou spoke with when he returned to them.
+The Knights inquired whom Lou spoke with, when he returned to them.
 He replied General Hank Garrison.
 The heroes were astonished to hear Lou had one of the world’s greatest leaders at his fingertips.
-Lou explained how growing up on the southside of Chicago without a dad left him subconsciously searching for a father figure.
+Lou explained how growing up on the south side of Chicago without a dad left him subconsciously searching for a father figure.
 His sports coaches would temporarily be that for him, but it was not until he met the general that Lou said he finally found one.
 He explained how Hank took him under his wing early, recognizing greatness in him.
-He pushed Lou to be the best, and imparted incredible wisdom in him.
+He pushed Lou to be the best he could be, and imparted incredible wisdom in him.
 Hank helped guide Lou through the impossible black ops missions, just as the general had to do during his days of active duty.
 Lou and Hank had a special bond.
 One built around love, respect, greatness and duty.
-Then, as Lou was telling this to the Knights, Chineke exited the room with Gary and her expression was not one of good news.
+Then, as Lou was telling this to the Knights, Chineke exited the room Gary was in, and her expression was not one of good news.

-The girl told told them and Lou that unfortunately, she could not help Gary the same way she had helped Lou in a similar way just a few years earlier.
+The girl told told them that unfortunately she could not help Gary the same way she had helped Lou just a few years earlier.
 The Knights were upset, as they feared Gary would be at the whims of a telepathic maniac forever.

-Chineke explained further, the reason why she couldn’t help Gary in the same fashion was because he would not survive the process of her psionic energy replacing the existing telepathic DNA in his nanocells or the forming of a barrier around his brain.
+Chineke explained further, the reason why she couldn’t help Gary in the same fashion was because he would not survive the process of her psionic energy replacing the existing telepathic DNA in his nanocells, or the forming of a barrier around his brain.
 It was a miracle he survived the initial Universal Intelligence experiment in the first place.
-He would certainly die from Chineke’s procedure though.
-Lou thought back to when she performed the process on him and remembered the excruciating suffering he endured.
-That is when he realized his specialized, polycarbonate reinforced muscular and skeletal systems were the difference.
+He would certainly die from Chineke’s procedure.
+Lou thought back to when she performed the process on him, and remembered the excruciating suffering he endured.
+He realized his specialized, polycarbonate reinforced muscular and skeletal systems were the difference.
 The material allowed his anatomy to be pushed to the limit.
-Gary however did not have the internal polycarbonate structures.
+Gary, however, did not have the internal polycarbonate structures.
 Lou explained this to The Knights and they understood, but nevertheless, were still upset.
-That is when Chineke expressed all hope actually was not lost, and that she could still help Gary though.
+Chineke expressed all hope actually was not lost, and that she could still help Gary.